01932

 01932 is the national dialling code for Weybridge in the United Kingdom.
 Before PhONEday, the area code was 0932.
-The mnemonic for 0932 corresponds with WE 2, where "WE" is taken from the letters W and E in Weybridge.
+The phoneword mnemonic for 0932 corresponds with WE 2, where "WE" is taken from the letters W and E in Weybridge.

 In common with all other British area codes, the initial '0' is a trunk prefix that is not required when dialling from abroad.

 Coverage

 The dialling code contains seven telephone exchanges, which serve a mostly urban and suburban area in the north west of Surrey on the outskirts of Greater London, centred on the town of Weybridge.